-There are 449 affordable apartments in Cowlitz County that offer reduced rents to low-income households.
+There are 449 low-income apartments in Cowlitz County that offer reduced rents to eligible households.

 Public Housing Agencies operate federally assisted affordable housing programs at local levels on behalf of HUD.
 Notably, housing agencies are responsible for managing Section 8 Housing Choice Voucher, Public Housing, and Project-Based Voucher waiting lists within their jurisdiction.

 |Housing Opportunities of South West Washington||Section 8 Housing Choice Voucher (HCV)|

 Cowlitz County features 484 income based apartments.
 Tenants of income based apartments typically pay no more than 30% of their income towards rent and utilities.